Preparing for expiry of your PFI contract

 Additional resource will be required to manage expiry while the authority continues to undertake day-to-day contract administration activities.
 In considering resource needs, authorities should be cognisant of the potential for disputes as the finish line approaches, most likely around the condition of the asset.
 Authorities should access support where possible, from Local Partnerships, the Infrastructure and Projects Authority, sponsoring departments, other authorities and external advisers.
 For authorities with multiple PFIs, consider how the knowledge gained can be retained for future expiry exercises.

 6. Plan for the future

 What follows the PFI?
 Authorities will need to undertake options appraisals, and options may include mothballing the facility, taking services in-house or procuring a new service provider.
 Cost implications of maintaining the facility into the future will need to be considered, in the absence of PFI credits.

 Decisions about future use may impact upon the expiry process.
 If elements of the asset are to be mothballed or repurposed, there may be no need for those elements to be handed back in the condition required by the contract, so the contract standards could be relaxed leading to cost savings.
 Alternatively, the authority may wish to push a variation through the PFI contract before it ends so that the facility is fit for its future purpose after expiry.

 7. Review current provision

-Starting to plan for expiry also presents an opportunity to review current operation of the contract to ensure it is fit for purpose as it enters its final years.
+Starting to plan for expiry also presents an opportunity to review the current operation of the contract to ensure it is fit for purpose as it enters its final years.
 Could any variations be introduced to better align the services to the authority’s needs?
 Is the performance mechanism being effectively applied?
 Have benchmarking exercises and insurance premium risk share reviews taken place?
-Is there any potential for a refinancing?
+Is there any potential for refinancing?